-MU:Pr.5.1 : Rehearse, Evaluate and Refine- Evaluate and refine personal and ensemble performances, Feedback, teacher-provided & collaboratively-developed criteria to evaluate ensemble & personal performances.
+MU:Pr.5.1 : Rehearse, Evaluate and Refine- Evaluate and refine personal and ensemble performances, individually or in collaboration with others.
+Feedback, teacher-provided & collaboratively- developed criteria to evaluate ensemble & personal performances.
 Refine technical accuracy, expressive qualities and address performance challenges.
 To express their musical ideas, musicians analyze, evaluate, and refine their performance over time through openness to new ideas, persistence, and the application of appropriate criteria.
-Evaluate lessons and performances based on teacher feedback. interpretation and technical accuracy, and in a manner appropriate to the Expression, performance, purpose, technical accuracy, interpretation.
+Evaluate lessons and performances based on teacher feedback.
+MU:Pr6.1: Present-Perform expressively, with appropriate interpretation and technical accuracy, and in a manner appropriate to the audience and context.
+Expression, performance, purpose, technical accuracy, interpretation.
 Audience etiquette for the context, venue, and genre.
 Musicians judge performance based on criteria that vary across time, place, and cultures.
 The context and how a work is presented influence the audience response.
 Perform music from a variety of cultures and languages.
 As an audience, describe and demonstrate good performance and concert etiquette.
-RESPONDING Personal interests and experiences, finding musical purpose or context.
+RESPONDING MU:Re7.1 : Select-Choose music appropriate for specific purpose or context.
+Personal interests and experiences, finding musical purpose or context.
 Individuals' selection of musical work is influenced by their interests, experiences, understandings, and purposes.
 Write about or show with movement how music makes me feel.
 MU:Re7.2.: Analyze-Analyze how the structure and context of various musical works inform the response.
 Music concepts (such as beat, melodic direction, pitch), purpose, structure, context (personal, social, & cultural use).
 Response to music is informed by analyzing context (social, cultural, and historical) and how creators and performers manipulate the elements of music.
 List personal interests and demonstrate why they prefer some music selections over others.
+MU:Re8.1 : Interpret-Support interpretation of musical works that reflects creators'/performers' expressive intent.
 Expressive qualities (such as dynamics, tempo, & timbre), Musical Concepts, interpretations to reflect expressive intent.
 Through their use of elements and structures of music, creators and performers provide clues to their expressive intent.
-Describe music using opposites: Fast/Slow, High/Low, Loud/Soft, Same/Different etc. Demonstrate their ability to use all 4 voices. performances based on analysis, Expressive preferences, evaluation of music, purpose, musical works/performances, established criteria and appropriateness to the context.
+Describe music using opposites: Fast/Slow, High/Low, Loud/Soft, Same/Different etc. Demonstrate their ability to use all 4 voices.
+MU:Re9.1 : Evaluate-Support evaluations of musical works and performances based on analysis, interpretation, and established criteria.
+Expressive preferences, evaluation of music, purpose, musical works/performances, established criteria and appropriateness to the context.
 The personal evaluation of musical work and performance is informed by analysis, interpretation, and established criteria.
 Evaluate music using terms like Fast/Slow, High/Low, Loud/Soft, Same/Different etc. CONNECTING MU:Cn10.0 : Synthesize and relate knowledge and personal experiences to make music Creating, performing, and responding to music.
 Musicians connect their personal interests, experiences, ideas, and knowledge to creating, performing, and responding.
 Connect personal interests to performance.
 Listen to music or sing songs and tell about the places they're from.
+MU:Cn11.0 : Relate musical ideas and works to varied context and daily life to deepen understanding.
 Relationships between music and the other arts, other disciplines, varied contexts, and daily life.
 Understanding connections to varied contexts and daily life enhances musicians' creating, performing, and responding.
 Make connections between music and other arts